milandr/mdr1986x-JFlash/README.md

 The script creates `JFlash.log` in the folder of the current project, also LOADER prints trace into RTT, just<br>
 uncomment launch of RTT client in the batch file.

+At the end `JFlash.py` sets address of RTT structure of our binary if `.map` file exists.